week 03: data exploration and visualization

 lines:

-For large files, where efficiency matters, we're going to introduce the reservoir sampling algorithm in just a moment.
+For large files, where efficiency matters and sometimes we can't even afford to pull a terabyte-scale dataset into computer memory, we're going to introduce the reservoir sampling algorithm at some point in the course.

 There's a great Feynman story about the power of random sampling.
 Feynman was called in to consult on the design of a big nuclear plant, looking over engineering blueprints that he didn't understand at all, surrounded by a crowd of actual engineers.
 Just trying to start somewhere and understand something small, he points randomly to a symbol and says "what happens if that valve gets stuck?".
 Not even sure that he's pointing to a valve!
 The engineers look at it, and then at each other, and say "well, if that valve gets stuck... uh... you're absolutely right, sir" and they pick up the blueprints and walk out, thinking he's a genius.
 I wonder how many other problems there were in that design...